The Audi A4 interior is sensibly laid out and looks like it belongs in a much more expensive car, but many of its party-piece gadgets cost extra

 That said, it’s not quite as intuitive as the iDrive system you get in the BMW 3 Series but it’s much easier to use than the rather complicated collection of buttons, touchscreens and knobs you’ll find in a Mercedes C-Class or Jaguar XE.

-Sadly, satellite navigation is only standard in Sport models and above but you do get Apple CarPlay and Android Auto smartphone mirroring as standard on all A4s.
+Sadly, satellite navigation is only standard in Sport models and above but you do get Apple CarPlay and Android Auto smartphone mirroring as standard the Audi A4.
 As a result, you can use your phone’s navigation and media-streaming apps through the car’s built-in display instead of Audi’s own systems.

 Fancy a larger screen with better graphics?
 You’ll want to stump up for the £1,395 Technology Pack.
 It comes with a larger 8.3-inch display with a faster computer processor built by video-game experts Nvidia.
 This makes it super responsive and also means it can display gorgeous high-resolution Google Maps without any frustrating lag.